MH370 Search Resumes, 10+ Years After Mysterious Disappearance

 We’ve seen all kinds of theories as to what could have happened, and a 2023 Netflix show even took a close look at this.
 Was there some catastrophic technical failure?
 Was it a carefully planned terror plot by the captain?
 While small parts of the plane’s wreckage have been found, a vast majority of the plane remains unaccounted for.

-For three years following the accident, we saw a global investigation into this, which cost hundreds of millions of dollars, and whereby 120,000 square kilometers of the sea were searched.
+For three years following the accident, we saw a global investigation into this, which cost hundreds of millions of dollars, whereby 120,000 square kilometers of the sea was searched.
 The search was officially called off in early 2017.
-However, in 2018, we saw US seabed exploration firm Ocean Infinity resume the search for a few months on a “no find, no fee” basis, as part of a contract with the Malaysian government.
+However, in 2018, we saw seabed exploration firm Ocean Infinity resume the search for a few months on a “no find, no fee” basis, as part of a contract with the Malaysian government.

 Interestingly, back in 2018, Ocean Infinity was also on a contract where it would’ve been paid up to $70 million if the wreckage was found, so this must be the only aspect of the society where there hasn’t been any inflation since well before the pandemic.
 When Ocean Infinity called off its search back in May 2018, the company’s CEO said the following: